Japan's core inflation hits two-year low, might push BOJ to ease again soon

 The June reading was the weakest since July 2017 when the index climbed 0.5% and compared with a 0.8% gain in May.

-The so-called core-core CPI, which strips away the effects of volatile food and energy costs and is closely watched by the BOJ to gauge how much the economy's strength has translated into price gains, was up 0.5% in June from a year earlier.
+The so-called core-core CPI, which strips away the effects of volatile food and energy costs, was up 0.5% in June from a year earlier.
+It is closely watched by the BOJ to gauge how much the economy's strength has translated into price gains.

 "The global economy is weakening and energy prices are on the decline, while Japan's wage recovery is sluggish.
 Consumer inflation has not risen as per the BOJ's scenario," said Hiroaki Mutou, chief economist at Tokai Tokyo Research Institute.